Physician Liaisons: Balancing Time & Data

 • Find directional patterns of referrals for employed, affiliated independent & competitor physicians

 P.S.
-Just in case all this data talk made you nervous…data is no substitute for interactions with actual people.
-People are the ones who ultimately make referral decisions, and people refer to those they like and respect and that comes from building relationships.
-Your market awareness from experience in the field is an invaluable asset to your organization, and if your role is that of a traditional physician liaison, that likely is where you should spend the majority of your time.
-Just be aware, claims data can be powerful complements to the great work you are doing in the field.
+If all this data talk made you nervous, remember — data can’t replace interactions with people.
+People make referral decisions, and they refer to those they like and respect.
+Building relationships is key.
+Your market awareness and field experience are invaluable to your organization.
+If you’re a traditional physician liaison, focus most of your time there.
+However, remember, claims data can complement the great work you’re doing in the field.

 2. Map Your Route & Prioritize